allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 while the distribution of the other, not twisted.
 It's impossible that the autoencoders consilliate this difference since the twisted image (or not twisted) is mapped on to the twisted image (or not twisted).
-We see the consequence of the wasserstein autoencoders' training subject to this topological mismatch.
+We see the consequence of the autoencoders' training subject to this topological mismatch.

 Here is the specifications of our experiment.
 The environment generates the dataset sampled randomly from the mobius band.